Mohcine-Ghalmi/alx-system_engineering-devops/0x0B-ssh/README.md

 >This procedure has generated an RSA SSH key pair, located in the .ssh hidden directory within your user’s home directory.
 These files are:

->~/.ssh/id_rsa: The private key.
+- ~/.ssh/id_rsa: The private key.
 DO NOT SHARE THIS FILE! <br>
-~/.ssh/id_rsa.pub: The associated public key.
+- ~/.ssh/id_rsa.pub: The associated public key.
 This can be shared freely without consequence.

+### SSH Config File